 Ground shaking.
 Ground shaking from earthquakes affects the greatest number of people and can cause the most damage of any geologic hazard.
 According to the California Hazard Mitigation Plan, damage due to ground shaking produces over 98 percent of all building losses in a typical earthquake.
 During an earthquake, the ground can shake for a few seconds or over a minute.
 The amount (strength and duration) of ground shaking is affected by many factors.
 Distance from the earthquake epicenter, the point on Earth's surface directly above the focus point of where the earthquake is originating underground, is the most significant factor.
 However, geologic conditions and the direction, magnitude, and depth of the fault rupture are also critical.
 Shaking, particularly horizontal shaking, results in the most earthquake damage because structures often have inadequate resistance to this type of motion.
-Unconsolidated and poorly consolidated alluvium, which is detrital materials such as clay, silt, sand, or gravel that has been deposited by running water, and terrace deposits will undergo greater ground shaking than consolidated bedrock formations.
-Unstable slopes also may undergo greater ground shaking, increasing the risk of landslides after an earthquake event.
+Unconsolidated and poorly consolidated alluvium, which is detrital materials such as clay, silt, sand, or gravel that has been deposited by running water, and terrace deposits will undergo greater ground shaking, increasing the risk of landslides after an earthquake event.
 Figures C-PS-1a-c show ground shaking hazard potential on the Sonoma County coast based on maps produced by the California Geological Survey.